 Rajas joined Watsi on May 8th, 2013.
 One year ago, Rajas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rajas' most recent donation traveled 8,800 miles to support Ngorn, a woman from Cambodia, to fund surgery to treat her perforated ear drum.
+Rajas' most recent donation traveled 8,800 miles to support Dorn, a hardworking farmer from Cambodia, to fund surgery to treat her perforated ear drum.